 Water disinfection is a key factor in the process of providing quality water supply.
 ABCO water pump skids utilise ultraviolet and chemical treatments to produce a consistent quality of potable water supply.

 Ultraviolet treatment has been used for over 70 years to eliminate disease-causing bacteria from industrial and commercial water supplies.
-The advantages of ultraviolet are that it wastes no water, requires no chemicals, and is inexpensive to maintain.
+Ultraviolet wastes no water, requires no chemicals and is inexpensive to maintain.
 A standard ultraviolet unit essentially comprises of a stainless steel casing and a mercury vapour lamp.
 The lamp is made with a clear quartz globe which transmits over 90% of ultraviolet energy to the surrounding water.
 The system incorporates a cleaning bracket which travels along the length of the lamp and prevents the buildup of biological organisms on the globe.

 Ultraviolet lights run at very high temperatures and rely on a constant supply of cool water to avoid damage to the system.
-By installing a temperature-controlled bypass system across all ultraviolet units, ABCO eliminates this danger and ensures that no further components are damaged by over-heated water.
+By installing a temperature-controlled bypass system across all ultraviolet units, ABCO eliminates this risk and ensures that no further components are damaged by overheated water.

 Chemical treatment can be used to adjust the water to a nominal potable quality of pH7.2.
-For acidic bores the standard chemical for pH adjustment is low concentration sodium hypodroxide while basic bores can be treated by low concentration hydrochloric acid.
-Sterilization is achieved by dosing the water with liquid chlorine.
+For acidic bores, the standard chemical for pH adjustment is low concentration sodium hypodroxide, while basic bores can be treated by low concentration hydrochloric acid.
+Sterilisation is achieved by dosing the water with liquid chlorine.
 This serves to remove any contaminating biological organisms from the water prior to camp use.
 Chlorine levels should be continuously monitored to prevent over-dosing of chlorine, as this can lead to skin irritation and/or pain.
 Typical chlorine levels for potable water should be limited to 0.3 ppm.